zhiweigu2000/Job-finding/ML Notes.md

 5. Create random number between 0-1 to select records based on weights, create new dataset, repeat 1-4

+1. What Are the Basic Assumption?

+There are no such assumptions

+2. Advantages

+- Doesn't Overfit

+- It has few parameters to tune

+3. Whether Feature Scaling is required?

+No

+4. Missing Values

+Can handle mising values

+5. Impact of outliers?

+Sensitive to outliers

+6. Types of Problems it can solve(Supervised)

+- Classification

+- Regression

+### Xgboost

+Extreme gradient boosting

+1. Create a binary decision tree using the feature based on the residual (baseline-actual)

+2. Calculate similarity weight = $\frac{\displaystyle\sum{residuals^2}}{\displaystyle\sum{p(1-p) +\lambda}}$ for each node

+3. Information gain = similarity weight of nodes - similarity weight of root to select feature

+New record: $\sigma\[average + \alpha_1(DT_1) + \alpha_2(DT_2) + ... \]$

+1. What Are the Basic Assumption?

+There are no such assumptions

+2. Advantages

+- It has a great performance

+- It can solve complex non linear functions

+- It is better in solve any kind of ML usecases.

+3. Disadvantages

+- It requires some amount of parameter tuning

+4. Whether Feature Scaling is required?

+No

+5. Missing Values

+Cannot handle missing values

+6. Impact of outliers?

+Robust to Outliers

+7. Types of Problems it can solve(Supervised)

+- Classification

+- Regression

 ## Unsupervised learning